SkylineCommunications/dataminer-docs/webservices/WS_v1/WS_Methods_v1/GetDataMinerProviderTheme.md

 # GetDataMinerProviderTheme

 Use this method to retrieve the provider theme and branding information.
+The method retrieves this information from the DataMiner license.

+> [!NOTE]
+> To create or modify a custom theme, contact Skyline Communications.

 ## Input